Sir Osmond Esmonde, 12th Baronet: As a TD

 While abroad Esmonde was elected as a Cumann na nGaedheal TD for Wexford.
-However, just a year later he left Cumann na nGaedhael for the National Party.
-Unlike many other members of the National Party, Esmonde did not resign his seat.
+However, just a year later he left Cumann na nGaedhael for the National Group.
+Unlike other National Group TDs, Esmonde did not resign his seat.
 Esmonde rejoined Cumann na nGaedhael in early 1927 but did not contest the June 1927 general election.

 Esmonde time away from the Dáil was extremely brief however, as he was returned to the 6th Dáil in the September 1927 general election.
 He was re-elected at the 1932 general election, and again at the 1933 general election.
 During his time in the Dáil, Esmonde's speeches were not noted for their eloquence but for their wit and frankness.

 By 1933 Esmonde had become part of the Army Comrades Association paramilitary organisation (better known as the Blueshirts), which had merged with Cumann na nGaedheal in September 1933 to become Fine Gael.
 Esmonde was amongst a small number of Fine Gael TDs who wore the Blueshirt uniform into the Seanad, a manoeuvre which resulted in the banning of political uniforms from the Oireachtas.

 In November 1935, following the outbreak of the Second Italo-Ethiopian War, Esmonde proclaimed that he thought Benito Mussolini was the "Abraham Lincoln of Africa", whose mission was to "abolish the slave trade in spite of the sentimental sympathy of Great Britain".